See's Candies: History

+As of 2025, the price of See's chocolates is more than $30 a pound.

 In popular culture

 In 1952, Lucille Ball and Vivian Vance spent a half day at the See's Candies store on La Cienega Boulevard in Los Angeles, learning to dip chocolates and work the production line, in preparation for the "Job Switching" episode of I Love Lucy.
 The episode, which featured Lucy and Ethel getting jobs in a chocolate factory, became one of the most popular in the show's history.

-Singer Cher was working at See's in 1962, when she met Sonny Bono; she quit her job to become his housekeeper.

-In a 1987 Kidsongs video, "What I Want to Be", The Kidsongs Kids visit the See's Candies factory during "The Candy Man" song sequence.
+Singer Cher was working at See's in 1962 when she met Sonny Bono; she quit her job to become his housekeeper.
+In a 1987 Kidsongs video "What I Want to Be", the Kidsongs Kids visit the See's Candies factory during "The Candy Man" song sequence.

-In 1994, a driver delivering a bulk order of chocolate fell asleep while his truck was hooked up to one of the vats and pumping; the adjacent El Camino Real and Spruce Avenue were flooded with chocolate.
+In 1994, at a See's Candies location in South San Francisco, a driver delivering a bulk order of chocolate fell asleep while his truck was hooked up to one of the vats and pumping; the adjacent El Camino Real and Spruce Avenue were flooded with chocolate.
 Workers had to shovel it away from the storm drains once the fog had cooled it.
+A factory was visited to research the Sugar Rush sequence for Wreck-It Ralph.
 See's Candies was featured by Huell Howser in California's Gold Episode 908.

 Every year the South San Francisco facility mounts oversized holiday decorations atop its plant for Christmas, Thanksgiving, Valentine's Day, Mothers' Day, and Independence Day.

-On Mindy Kaling and Lang Fisher's 2020 Netflix show, Never Have I Ever, the main character, Devi Vishwakumar's mom keeps a cabinet of See's Candies as housewarming/hostess gifts.
+On Mindy Kaling and Lang Fisher's 2020 Netflix show, Never Have I Ever, main character Devi Vishwakumar's mother keeps a cabinet of See's Candies as housewarming/hostess gifts.